chocolatey/choco-wiki/CentralManagement/CentralManagementSetupService.md

 > STOP right here.
 > This is an invalid scenario and will not work.
 Please look at one of the other options.
 If you don't have LDAP, you will want to look at [SQL Server Account Authentication](#sql-server-account-authentication) below.

-It's worth noting here that `ChocolateyLocalAdmin` on two boxes is NOT the same account, so there is no way for Windows to recognize the account from a different box.
+It's worth noting here that the local Windows user `ChocolateyLocalAdmin` on two boxes is NOT the same account, so there is no way for Windows to recognize the account from a different box.

 #### SQL Server Account Authentication